Home › Block and Plugin Tutorials › WordPress Plugin Directory › How to Spruce Up and Customize Your WordPress Plugins Repository Listing

-You’ve just been approved on the WordPress Plugin Directory.
+You’ve just been approved on the WordPress Plugins Repository.
 Or perhaps you’ve had your plugin listed for a while, but need to add a fresh coat of paint to your listing.

-In this tutorial, I’ll show the various ways you can help your plugin stand out just a bit more.
+In this tutorial, I’ll show you various ways to help your plugin stand out a bit more.

 Let’s start with your profileOpens in a new window